 Waynesville native Brenda Mock Kirkpatrick is in her fourth year as head coach of the UNC Asheville women’s basketball program.

-She is steadily rebuilding the Bulldog program.
-Asheville has continued to make positive strides, finishing 9-22 last season but saw 10 of those losses come by a single-digit margin, including six coming by just three points or less last season.
+In 2014-15, the Bulldogs finished 9-22 but saw 10 of those losses come by a single-digit margin, including six coming by just three points or less.

 Kirkpatrick joined the Bulldog program after serving as an assistant to Amanda Butler at the University of Florida for five years.
 She helped lead the Gator program to five consecutive post-season berths, including two trips to the NCAA Tournament.